Villagers voice growing opposition to asylum seeker plan

 Most Read

-- 1 49 vehicles stopped in one village on suspicion of driving offences
+- 3 Three places in Norfolk named among best spots in Britain for a mini-break

-- 2 Roasts at two Norfolk pubs named among best in England
+- 4 Police still on scene after house fire in early hours

 Debi Sherman, director of planning at One Planning - BM Trust 's agent - said the buildings were “well suited for use as short-term accommodation” and they had invested in new fencing to address concerns.